 - Needs extensive documentation and team planning as sometimes it becomes difficult during the audits and external checks.

 Manage Your Agility with Cflow

-Now you have a clear idea of agile workflows, and the question arises, how do I select the right tool?
+Now you have a clear idea of agile workflows, the question arises, how do I select the right tool?
 Since the early 2000s, the agile workflow process has been gaining widespread attention in the area of managing software development.
 The rising popularity of agile gave rise to numerous tools in the market.
 As a result, settling for the best tool for your organization can be challenging.

 From simple workflow management to project planning to automate complex resource workflows to portfolio management, Cflow is the best in business.
 Cflow’s agility can be seen in its collaborative environment and increased velocity, which empowers you to do more as a team.